 Will we learn the lessons and benefits that come from our sorrows?
-Will we recognize our own part in the problem?
+Will we recognize and admit it, if we have somehow contributed to the problem?

-Our afflictions and sorrows humble us, with the purpose of bringing us back, to obedience and/or washing away our pride and rebellion:
+Our afflictions and sorrows humble us, with the purpose of bringing us back — back to obedience and/or washing away our pride and rebellion:

 Blessed is the man whom You chasten, O Yahuwah, and teach him out of Your law [Torah; instruction] (Psalms 94:12).

-Father wants us to see our grief and sorrow in the light of His Word!
+Father wants us to see our grief and sorrow in the light of His Word and His love!

-By His grace, let us seek to accept Father’s chastisement, praying for the discernment to see the lessons and the benefits that can be gained through distressing experiences.
+By His grace, let us seek to accept Father’s chastisement or the troubles, praying for the discernment to see the lessons and the benefits that we can gain through distressing experiences.

 If we are a Thirsty Soul, searching for Father’s ways, then sorrow and weeping are steps to help us grow — grow in His Grace, His Truth, and in the Fear of Yahuwah [the LORD].

-Our sorrow and weeping helps to break up the hardness of our heart, helps to soften our heart.
+Our sorrow and weeping helps to break up any hardness of our heart, helps to soften our heart.
 Our brokenness helps to make us more able to accept the Holy Spirit’s guidance, more able to accept the direction of His Word.
-Let us therefore seek to embrace our moments of brokenness, and not resist them or resent them!
+Let us therefore seek to embrace our moments of brokenness with humility and forgiveness, and not resist them or resent them!

-So many times I have heard some sort of saying about ‘troubles’ — that troubles and problems are not impossible obstacles, but they are hopeful opportunities!
+So many times I have heard some sort of saying about ‘troubles’ — that troubles and problems are not impossible obstacles, but they are new and hopeful opportunities!

 Yes, it is true!
-Through our troubles, we can become more mature and discerning.
+Troubles can become an avenue to maturity and more discernment.
 But how much better it would be! – if we would first turn to Yahuwah, the Creator of all things, and call out to Him [in the Name of His Son], calling out for His help, for His solution and hope?

-I believe it would be far, far better for us if we would first look to Yahuwah Elohim in the midst of our sorrows and troubles and difficulties!
+I believe it would be far, far better for us if we would first look to Yahuwah Elohim in the midst of our sorrows, troubles, and difficulties!

 The Perfect Work

-The apostle James tells us to let our trials work in us the ‘perfect work’ of patience (James 1:2-4).
+The apostle James tells us to let our trials work in us the ‘perfect work’ of patience (see James 1:2-4).

 The perfect work of patience establishes our heart in endurance and steadfastness, as we pursue Yahuwah’s truth and faith.
 The perfect work of patience strengthens our resolve to follow Yahuwah, and teaches us to seek patiently Father’s Word for His solution to our troubles.

-It is through sorrows and afflictions and difficulties, that the endurance of our patience and faith are tested.
-These testings are times for us to admit our helplessness and our need for Yahuwah’s strength.
+It is through sorrows, afflictions, and difficulties, that the endurance of our patience and faith are tested.
+These testings are times for us to admit our helplessness, and our need for Yahuwah’s strength and His peace that surpasses understanding (Philippians 4:6-7).
 They are the moments when the Holy Spirit is closest to us!